rotheconrad/00_in-situ_GeneCoverage/README.md

 3. Make Magic Blast database.

-    *If you also have Blast+ installed on your system, make certain you are calling the makeblastdb program that comes with Magic Blast and not the version that comes with Blast+*
+    *If you also have Blast+ installed on your system, make certain you are calling the makeblastdb program that comes with Magic Blast and not the version that comes with Blast+ Try: which makeblastdb*

     ```bash
     makeblastdb -dbtype nucl -in Combined_Genomes.fasta -out Combined_Genoems.fasta -parse_seqids